secondlife/viewer/indra/newview/linux_tools/client-readme.txt

   stability.
 See PROBLEM 3 in the TROUBLESHOOTING section if you wish to turn these on to possibly enhance your experience.

-* MISC - The following features are known to not yet be fully operational on the Linux client:
+* MISC - The following features are not currently fully implemented on the Linux client and are therefore known not to work properly:
-  * Movie recording (soon to be deprecated)
   * Full Unicode font rendering

 * UPLOAD / SAVE / COLOR-PICKER DIALOGS - These only appear when the client